TEXTING AND DRIVING NEW LAW IN FLORIDA

 If you received a *warning under Florida’s “Texting while driving” law, consider yourself lucky.
 That’s because the grace period is over.

-The law actually went into effect on uly first, and the hand-held ban in school and construction zones followed on october 1st, but many law enforcement agencies cut drivers some slack with a 6-month break-in period, issuing warnings rather than tickets.
+The law actually went into effect on July first, and the hand-held ban in school and construction zones followed on October 1st, but many law enforcement agencies cut drivers some slack with a 6-month break-in period, issuing warnings rather than tickets.

 Now- time’s up.